• Skip to main content

 Check out my Beginner’s Guide: Baking with Yeast Bread for more tips.

-Do I need to proof instant yeast?
+Do I need to prove instant yeast?

 Technically instant yeast doesn’t need to be frothed but there’s no harm in doing it.
 Personally, I always want to make sure that my yeast is active before adding it to the rest of the ingredients.
 As you know, bad yeast = unrisen dough = wasted ingredients.